vasconeves/machine_learning/README.md

 This repository showcases what I've learned in statistics and ML in the past few years.

+**NOTE: For some unknown reason some equation appear unformatted in github but are displayed correctly in my local computer (i.e. for instance in visual studio code).
+I do not know the reason for this (yet).**

 TOC.
 THIS IS WORK IN PROGRESS!
 The first version will be finished by the end of January 2024!
 Please be patient! :) Multi-daily updates are expected up to the end of Feb. ;)

 ## Provisional TOC